The Pentacon Six Bellows

 [C309-23: The Pentacon Six with bellows and double cable release.

-To assist with accurate focus, I have here added the angle finder to
+To assist with accurate focus, I have here added the angle finder to the metering prism.]

-To see the sizes of images that can be taken with the bellows, exposure
+To see the sizes of images that can be taken with the bellows, exposure compensation factors and other information, click here.

-To see a report on using the Schneider macro lenses with the Pentacon
+To see a report on using the Schneider macro lenses with the Pentacon bellows, click here.

 The focussing slide

 Adjusting the bellows extension should be used to vary the degree of magnification only.
-To adjust the focus, the camera should be moved forwards or backwards, as adjusting the focus on the lens will have almost no effect.
+To adjust the focus, the camera should be moved forwards or backwards, as adjusting the focus on the lens will have very little effect.
 If you are using the camera hand-held, you can gently sway backwards or forwards until you achieve focus.
 However, the depth of field available at high magnification is very shallow, so you will probably want to stop down to f/8 or smaller.
 With the amount of light lost when the lens is mounted on bellows or tubes, you will often then be looking at very long exposures – ¼ second, ½ second or even longer.
 With these exposure times, you need to mount the camera on a sturdy tripod.

 At this point, moving the camera backwards and forwards by tiny fractions of an inch becomes difficult.
 This is where the focussing slide comes in.